A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae: Results

 \section{Results}

 We now explore the diversity of magnetar driven-supernovae for different initial conditions using the model derived in Section \ref{sec:mod}.
 We assume the supernova explosion energy is 10$^{51}$ erg, typical for a neutrino-driven explosion, and the supernova is entirely powered by magnetar energy after the initial explosion, with no contribution from $^{56}$Ni.
-We fix both the ejecta opacity and gamma-ray opacity to 0.1 cm$^2$ g$^{-1}$; the former is typical of stripped-envelope supernovae \citep{Inserra2013, Kleiser2014} and the latter will not affect the light curve peak properties unless it is extremely low, so we use a wavelength-independent opacity here for simplicity.
-We also fix the photospheric plateau temperature to 5000 K, which is typical for SLSNe \citep{Nicholl2017}.
+We fix both the ejecta optical opacity and gamma-ray opacity to 0.1 cm$^2$ g$^{-1}$.
+This optical opacity value is typical of stripped-envelope supernovae \citep{Inserra2013, Kleiser2014} and the gamma-ray opacity will not affect the peak light curve properties unless it is extremely low, so we use the same value for both opacities here for simplicity.
+We also fix the photospheric plateau temperature to 5000 K, which is typical for SLSNe \citep{Nicholl2017} and SNe Ic-BL \citep{Taddia2019}, although slightly lower than the temperature of 6000 K suggested by \citet{Nicholl2017}, which corresponds to the recombination temperature of O II; ultimately, this temperature discrepancy will have no impact on the peak light-curve properties in most cases, and will only affect the light curve at late times.

 First, we show the diversity of supernovae that can be produced using this model in Section \ref{sec:etos}.
 To compare with previously derived results, we assume vacuum dipole spin-down and use Equations \ref{eqn:l0scale} and \ref{eqn:tsdscale} with a 1.4 $M_\odot$ neutron star to express our initial conditions in terms of $P_0$ and $B$; the mapping between ($L_0$, $t_{\rm SD}$) and ($P_0$, $B$) is shown in Figure \ref{fig:parammap}.
 Then we show the effect of changing braking index in Section \ref{sec:brake}.